dain09/dain09/README.md

 - 👑 Launch my **personal portfolio website** to showcase my projects in detail.
 - 🔧 Deepen my expertise in **Kotlin & Jetpack Compose** for modern Android development.
 - 🤝 Contribute to a major **AOSP-based ROM** like LineageOS or Pixel Experience.
-- 🧠 Share tutorials and knowledge for the Android dev community.
+- 🧠 Share tutorials and knowledge for the Android dev community (not me its the guy on pfp).
 - ⚡ Experiment with **custom kernels** and **system optimizations**.

 ---